DUS Peer Mentor

 - an ability to work well with others

-As a peer mentor you will be required to assist with three Accepted Students Presentations during the spring semester.
+As a peer mentor may also assist with the DUS Accepted Students Presentations during the spring semester.

 These dates include additional Peer Mentor summer training dates

-Please visit the psu.jobs site to submit your materials: https://psu.jobs/job/74237.
+The application for the position can be accessed here.
 As a part of your application, you will be asked to submit an up-to-date resume that includes your work history and campus involvement.

 All materials must be submitted online through the http://psu.jobs website.
 Application materials will be accepted until all positions are full.
 Application materials submitted by any method other than the PSU Jobs site will not be accepted or reviewed.